Gary (Tampa): The Gary School

 On July 27, 1904, trustees for the "new Gary school district" met and decided to build a school.
 It was to be a two-story structure measuring 26 by 50 feet and projected to cost $600.
 The Gary School was opened in 1910 at 3610 10th Avenue.
 The building was recognized by the City of Tampa as an historical landmark in 2005, but years of neglect would soon take a toll on the school.
 It was sold to a developer with plans to renovate it into a sports facility.
 Part of the roof and one wall collapsed in July 2008, forcing the demolition of the rest of the structure in September of that year.

 Industrial Development

 Gary's early industrial development, like nearby Ybor City, included several cigar factories.
 The Tierra del Lago Cigar Co. was originally at 1908 N 36th St. and remained there until 1919.
 The cigar company then moved to the corner of 18th Street and Pansy Avenue (between 21st and 22nd Avenues), where it remained until late 1926.
-The building still stands on the corner of Ninth Avenue and 36th Street and is used by the True Love Missionary Baptist Church.
+The building still stands on the corner of Ninth Avenue and 36th Street, where in 2021 plans were made to renovate the site.
+As of December 2025, renovations were not yet complete.

 Large firms that would eventually call Ybor City home also operated in Gary.
 The Arguelles & Co. firm worked out of a building at Third Avenue and 31st Street; J.D.
 Greenless had a factory on Eighth Avenue between 36th and 37th Streets; and A. Ramirez & Co. operated a factory on 35th Street.